CollaboraOnline/collabora-drupal/README.md

 ### Requirements

 - Collabora Online server installed and running.
-- Drupal 10 (tested on 10.1), maybe compatible with 9.
-- JWT and Media are set as dependencies for the module and are necessary.
+- Composer packages and Drupal modules as specified in `composer.json` and `collabora_online.info.yml`.

 ### Installation steps